-As at 31 May 2023, total capitalisation of the Issuer has increased compared to that as at 31 December 2022 mainly due to an increase in debt issuance in order to support the Issuer's core missions and policy initiatives.
+As at 31 May 2024, total capitalisation of the Issuer has decreased compared to that as at 31 December 2023 mainly due to repayment of matured debt issued.

-Save as disclosed in this Offering Circular, there has been no material change in the capitalisation of the Issuer and its subsidiaries since 31 December 2022.
+Save as disclosed in this Offering Circular, there has been no material adverse change in the capitalisation of the Issuer and its subsidiaries since 31 December 2023.